 I first came across Karina Zabihi and her sustainable fashion brand Wardobe by Karo Lifestyle a few weeks ago when Georgia Miles of The Sussex Flower School invited me to a fashion show.
 I followed the links to Karina’s website and loved what I saw.
 Clean lines, simple, understated elegance and a passion for sustainability combine to create a clothing label really worth knowing about.

 I decided to make contact with founder, Karina, and I’m so glad I did.
-I’m proud that Wardobe by Karo Lifestyle is now listed in the Sustainable Fashion Made in Britain section of our directory.
 I was struck by the story behind Karina’s business – a journey from interior architect to sustainable fashion designer.
 It’s easy to see how Karina’s love of architectural clean lines has inspired her clothing collection.
 I love how she designs for the female form, adding grace, movement and pleasure for the wearer.
 So I asked Karina to share a little of her story as well as one or two inspirations, favourite makers and tips for creating a long-lasting capsule wardrobe.
 Hope you enjoy!
 X

 Please describe what you do and a little bit about the story behind your business